Extensible Proof-Type Format for Specific Key Linkage Claims

 Ty Everett (ty@projectbabbage.com)

-This BRC proposes an extensible format for including zero-knowledge proofs (ZKPs) in specific key linkage revelations as per BRC-69 Method 2.
-While BRC-94 addresses limitations of BRC-69 Method 1 through a Schnorr-based ZKP, there is currently no standardized method for provable specific key linkage claims in Method 2.
+This BRC proposes an extensible format for including zero-knowledge proofs (ZKPs) in specific key linkage revelations as per Method 2.
+While addresses limitations of Method 1 through a Schnorr-based ZKP, there is currently no standardized method for provable specific key linkage claims in Method 2.
 Given the rapid evolution of ZKP technologies, this specification introduces a proof-type enumeration scheme to accommodate future proof mechanisms.
 By defining a flexible proof-type field, we allow for the inclusion of various ZKP schemes as they become available, ensuring that wallets and applications can adopt and support them over time, eventually converging on standardized formats.

-We aim to provide a method for proving specific key linkage revelations under BRC-69 Method 2.
+We aim to provide a method for proving specific key linkage revelations under Method 2.
 However, current ZKP techniques may not fully support this requirement, as these technologies are still maturing.
 This proposal allows us to proceed with standardizing wallet interactions and linkage proofs while accommodating future advancements in ZKP capabilities.
 By introducing an extensible proof-type field, we create a flexible mechanism for integrating new proof schemes as they emerge, fostering innovation and facilitating eventual convergence on standard proofs.

 This specification focuses on proofs of a specific computation: that a prover (Alice) has computed a shared secret between herself and a counterparty (Bob), and used it as a SHA-256-HMAC key over a defined invoice number to derive a specific linkage offset value.
 The approach is constrained to non-interactive proof schemes, as interactive proofs are impractical for our use case.